Ingestion

 Connection Instructions

-Connect to our ingestion service using the following commands:
+Connect to our ingestion service using the following commands (see note on USERNAME above):

 Production